aufziehvogel/ansible-roles/pidar-nginx/README.md

 - `pidar_matomo_siteid`: The siteid of this site that was assigned by matomo
 - `pidar_matomo_deletion_days`: The number of days after which you will delete personal data from matomo
+- `pidar_google_verification_filename`: The filename of the verification file that you have to download and host for Google Webmaster Tools (optional)

 ### Legal and Contact related